Psychologist Vs. Psychiatrist: When To See Who?

 The reason is that psychiatrists have a medical degree, whereas psychologists do not; they’re likely to have a master’s degree or possibly a Ph.D. in psychology, counseling, social work, or a similar area of expertise instead.
 In addition, while both types of professionals can offer talk therapy services, it’s more likely that you’d see a psychologist for this.

 Note also that someone who is experiencing a mental health concern may sometimes seek the support of both a psychologist and a psychiatrist in order to address it.
 For example, a psychiatrist could see a patient, evaluate them, and make a diagnosis of a certain mental illness using the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-If they believe medication could help and would be appropriate for the given patient, they may prescribe it.
+If they believe pharmacological solutions could help and would be appropriate for the given patient, they may prescribe medications.
 They may also recommend that the individual connect with a psychologist to engage in talk therapy to further progress their treatment.
 After all, the recommended care for a variety of mental health conditions—from depression to post-traumatic stress disorder (PTSD)—is therapy, sometimes in conjunction with medication depending on the individual, their symptoms, and their diagnosis.

 Meeting with a psychologist, like a therapist, can be a helpful option if you’re not sure where to begin when it comes to mild to moderate mental health challenges.
 They can provide you with a compassionate space where you can explain what you’re experiencing and get support in these areas via talk therapy.
 If they feel you might benefit from medication as well, your therapist could refer you to a psychiatrist.
 Examples of reasons you might see a therapist include things like: